With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 For most people taking metformin, curry can be enjoyed as part of diabetes management.

-The key lies in curry ingredients – choosing options with vegetables, lean proteins, and minimal added sugars.
-Spices like turmeric and cinnamon may even offer blood sugar benefits.
+The key lies in curry ingredients: choose options with vegetables, lean proteins, and minimal added sugars.
+Spices such as turmeric and cinnamon may offer blood sugar benefits.

 However, timing matters.
-Having curry with complex carbohydrates helps slow glucose absorption, working alongside medication rather than against it.
+Eating curry with complex carbohydrates helps slow glucose absorption and works alongside medication rather than against it.

 Always consult a healthcare provider for personalized advice.

-How Do Restaurant Indian Curries Differ From Homemade for Blood Sugar?
+How Do Restaurant Indian Curries Differ From Homemade Ones for Blood Sugar?

 Nearly 80% of restaurant Indian curries contain hidden sugars and thickeners that spike blood sugar levels.